3 FTSE 100 Dividend Stocks to Consider in 2023

 When picking dividend stocks, it’s important to remember that payouts are never guaranteed.
 If a company’s earnings take a hit even the most reliable dividend payers may be forced to cut or halt payouts.

-Therefore, with the UK reportedly already in recession at the start of 2023, dividend investors should try and identify companies that can continue to rely on strong earnings throughout an economic downturn – which is what we have done with the next on our list of FTSE 100 dividend stocks.
+Therefore, with high interest rates and the UK’s economy stuttering heading into 2024, dividend investors should try to identify companies that can rely on strong earnings throughout economic turbulence.
+This is what we have done with the next of our top FTSE 100 dividend stocks.

 National Grid owns and operates electricity and natural gas transmission networks throughout Great Britain, where it enjoys a near total monopoly.
 It’s the only company licensed to transmit electricity in England and Wales, meaning all electricity generated in these countries has to pass through its network.

-Regardless of what happens in the economy this year, we can be sure that people will continue using electricity.
+Regardless of what happens in the economy, we can be sure that people will continue using electricity.
 Consequently, National Grid should be able to rely on a consistent flow of revenue for their much-needed services.

-At the time of writing, National Grid shares have a dividend yield of 4.9% and have continuously hiked payouts for more than 20 years.
+At the time of writing, National Grid shares have a dividend yield of 5.3% and have continuously hiked payouts for more than 20 years, rising from 12.47p per share in 2000 to 55.44p in 2023.
+This doesn’t represent extraordinary growth, but these predictable increases coupled with its resilient business is what makes this one of the FTSE 100 dividend stocks to watch.

-However, slightly concerning is the company’s net debt, which rose 8.6% to £46.5 billion in the six months between 31 March 2022 and 30 September 2022.
-That’s a lot of debt, which could create problems for the company down the road, particularly in a climate of rising interest rates.
+However, slightly concerning is the company’s debt.
+In the first half of 2023, net debt rose to £44 billion.
+That’s a lot of debt, which could create problems for the company down the road, particularly with interest rates at their current levels.

-Depicted: Admirals MetaTrader 5 – National Grid Weekly Chart.
-Date Range: 17 July 2016 – 9 January 2023.
-Date Captured: 9 January 2023.
+Depicted: Admiral Markets MetaTrader 5 – National Grid Weekly Chart.
+Date Range: 18 June 2017 – 14 December 2023.
+Date Captured: 14 December 2023.
 Past performance is not a reliable indicator of future results.

-Now that we have revealed two of the best FTSE 100 dividend stocks to consider in 2023, to round things off, we have compiled a list of the current ten FTSE 100 highest dividend yielding stocks.
+Now that we have revealed the best FTSE 100 dividend stocks to watch in 2024, to round things off, we have compiled a list of the current ten FTSE 100 highest dividend yielding stocks.

 FTSE 100 Highest Yielding Dividend Stocks: